-Dear respondents, this questionnaire, is designed for the purpose of doing a research entitled partial fulfilment of the requirement for Masters of Art Degree in Marketing Management.
+Dear respondents, this questionnaire is designed for the purpose of doing a research entitled assessment of the socially responsible marketing practice in BGI Ethiopia Plc, for the partial fulfillment of the requirement for Master of Art degree in marketing management.

-"Assessment of the Socially Responsible Marketing Practice in East Africa Bottling SC" for the activities by raising questions on the possible ways organizations could improve their business in a profitable and sensible manner to their stakeholders.
-The questionnaire will also help organization to identify further actions they can take to strengthen their business, its reputation and performance through socially responsible activities.
-Thus, you are kindly requested to answer the questions honestly and you are assured that your responses will be treated confidential and used for academic purpose only.
+This questionnaire will help the company think about its effort towards socially responsible business activities by raising questions on the possible way's organizations could improve their business in a profitable and sensible manner to their stakeholders.
+The questionnaire will also help to identify further actions they can take to strengthen their business, its reputation and performance through socially responsible activities, Thus, you are kindly requested to answer the questions honestly and you are assured that your responses will be treated confidential and used for academic purpose only.